Achintha9533/Pattern-Recognition/README.md

 A visual representation of the CNF-UNet architecture helps in understanding the data flow and the interaction between the Normalizing Flow and UNet components.

-*Conceptual diagram illustrating the integrated CNF-UNet architecture.*
+*Check Documentation below for Conceptual diagram illustrating the integrated CNF-UNet architecture.*

-[Remember to replace `model_architecture_diagram.png` with the actual path to your diagram image.
-You’ll need to create this diagram (e.g., using draw.io, Excalidraw, PowerPoint, or a scientific plotting library) and save it in `docs/source/_static/`.]

 -----